Angry Activists; Selective Empathy; Conditional Compassion

 Angry activism is based on the lie of scientific materialism.
 Most angry activists that I know of are atheists.
 But what is an atheist really?
 He or she is someone who believes the scientific paradigm of reality.

 Now what you have to remember is that although science itself is based on repeated observation, the scientific paradigm — like all paradigms — is NOT testable.
-The reason for this is that paradigms are groups of all groups… they too all-encompassing to actually falsify.
+The reason for this is that paradigms are groups of all groups… they are too all-encompassing to actually falsify.
 So for example, the laws of gravity can be tested and modified based on the results of those tests, but the scientific paradigm itself is not falsifiable.
 There is nothing to test it against.
-All it really offers is an overall symantic backdrop to the scientific theories.
+All it really offers is an overall semantic backdrop to the scientific theories.

 So the scientific paradigm — which is ungodly — is no more or less testable than religious paradigms of the major religions.
 They are all subjective and untestable backdrops to the process of building up realitymaps.
 They give those maps context.
 (This is not to equate scientific and religious theories… ONLY the scientific and religious paradigms.